yaronassa/cucumber-js-boilerplate/README.md

 The project comes with some basic utils, allowing you to use scenario data context, parsed variables, indented console-log, and more.
 Or, throw all those to the bin, and write everything by yourself.

+#### Built in encrypted passwords/credentials management
+Encrypt your service passwords and credentials with a single command, and commit them with your code.
+Decrypt them with similar ease on deployment, and access them like any other infrastructure variable.

 ## Installation